The UNAVI Vision

 What is UNAVI?

-UNAVI is an open-source spatial browser — a gateway to three-dimensional hypermedia.
-It is built primarily in Rust using the Bevy engine, and serves as a reference implementation of The Wired protocol.
+UNAVI is an open-source spatial browser—a gateway to three-dimensional hypermedia.
+UNAVI serves as a reference implementation of The Wired protocol.

 UNAVI is not a walled garden.
-It provides the foundation for an open, interoperable ecosystem where identities, spaces, and objects operate under shared standards rather than centralized control.
+It provides the foundation for an open, interoperable ecosystem where identities, spaces, and objects operate under shared standards.

 What is The Wired?

-The Wired is the spatial hypermedia layer of the Internet — an open protocol for representing and linking shared 3D environments.
-It defines how spaces, objects, and agents interoperate across peers.
+The Wired is the spatial hypermedia layer of the Internet—a protocol for representing and linking shared 3D environments.
+It defines how spaces, objects, and user agents take form and interact with each other.

-The Wired is also a philosophy: information systems should reflect the natural order of the human experience.
-Traditional digital interfaces flatten information into screens and feeds, but humans evolved as spatial beings.
-As feng shui teaches, form and life are inseparable.
+The Wired is the expression of a self-evident philosophy: information systems should reflect the natural order of the human experience.
+Common digital interfaces flatten information into screens and feeds—but humans evolved as spatial beings.
+The many schools of feng shui (風水) have spent thousands of years studying the extent of this phenomenon.

-The Wired restores spatial structure to digital information.
+Viewed in this light, The Wired restores a much needed spatial structure to the digital world.

 Spatial Continuity

 A defining aspect of The Wired is seamless spatial continuity.
-Spaces are independent hyperdocuments, but they can be linked together through portals without interruption of presence or state.
-Moving between spaces does not require reloading, respawning, or resetting context; the transition is treated as a continuation of the same session.
+Independent spaces can be linked together through portals without interruption of presence or state.
+Moving between spaces does not require reloading, respawning, or resetting context; the transition is treated as a true bridging of space.

-This design allows The Wired to function more like a network of physical environments than a collection of separate applications.
-Users can navigate across different spaces while maintaining the same identity, objects, and interaction model.
+This design allows The Wired to function more like a sprawling virtual environment than a library of separate experiences or applications.
+Users can navigate across different spaces while carrying the same identity, objects, and interaction model.

 Creation and Autopoiesis